 Can 12 ideas be described as constituting pillars of well-being?
-Ed Gould examines the ideas of leading psychologist Rick Hanson.
+Ed Gould examines the ideas of leading psychologist Rick Hanson that can help you optimize your happiness.

-An expert in his field, the creator of the 12 pillars of well-being, Rick Hanson, is the author of several books that focus on well-being and happiness.
+An expert in his field and creator of the 12 pillars of well-being, Rick Hanson is the author of several books on happiness and well-being.
 In Hardwiring Happiness, for example, the eminent psychologist discusses how recent scientific studies have led to a greater understanding of the correlations between neural structures and mental well-being.

 A senior fellow of the Greater Good Science Centre at University College Berkeley, Hanson's scientific ideas have featured in many news features around the world, such as with the BBC and CBS.
-He has spoken at Oxford, Stanford and Harvard universities, to name but three.
+He has spoken at Oxford, Stanford and Harvard universities, to name but a few.

 12-pillars-well-being-rick-hanson.jpg